Music has an impact on our moods because listening to it causes the brain to release dopamine, which increases happiness—aka music therapy.

 Eventually, I sorted through my playlists, organizing them by my needs.
 Songs for anxiety, celebration, productivity, hyper kids… you name it.
 I’m investing the time in finding what songs bring me joy so that I can be living days that are meaningful and not mindless.

 YOU MIGHT ALSO LIKE…

 Going through something hard in your life?
-Read the rest of the posts in my Hardship Series here:
+Read these inspirational posts:

 - How to Get Back Up After Life Gets You Down

 - Looking for Your Own Silver Lining

 Want to listen to my worship soundtrack for a taste of some music therapy that works for me?
 Listen for free on Spotify here:

 WANT TO LIVE YOUR DAYS WITH MORE INTENTION?
 SIGN UP HERE TO GET INSTANT ACCESS TO MY FREE PRINTABLES: